 When it comes to lowering the risk of different types of cyber attacks such as phishing, password attack and IP spoofing, installing anti-malware software can make a world of difference.
 Do not just install and forget your anti-malware software.
 Instead, keep looking for updates that provide security against evolving threats.

 5. Be careful when deciding who gets access to what

 Make sure only those who work on critical systems get access to that particular system.
 Monitor your team members and third-party employees who have the most access.
-Have systems in place that allow your IT support team in London check who accessed critical data and when.
+Have systems in place that allow your IT support in London to check who accessed critical data and when.